kellyhyun/beginner-s_luck/README.md

 Once the precedence is set, the list of movies suggested should follow the structure above and output them in a correct order.

 ### Additional Preferences

+### Limitations and Future work
+While the code allows for a few functionalities that generates numerous outputs, there are still areas for improvement.
+Some of the areas that can be improved are as follows:

+1. Implement a feature where trailer link generated can be clickable so that it can be directed to a webpage with the trailer loaded for viewing.

+2. Add a feature where the runtime, rating, and year attributes that be toggled with sliding bars.
+This way, the user would not have to input the values manually.

+3. Include an option, where it asks the user to click on a hyperlink that takes him/her directly to the movie's IMDB webpage for further information.